What hiring managers actually look for

 Built a website?
 Managed a social media account?
 Organized a community event?
 These demonstrate real skills that employers value.

-Get a quick certification
+Get a recognized entry level certification

 Frequently asked questions